rivergrove/springboard/lichess_capstone/README.md

 ## My Goals

-1. Successfully create a pipeline for 25-500 GB of data
+1. Successfully create a pipeline for 100M+ games
-2. If possible update the pipeline dynamically, monthly with new data
-3. Initially work with a small file, but eventually host the data on the cloud
+2. Include unit testing, logging, and OOP best practices
 4. Visualize and analyze the data to extract meaningful and potentially surprising insights